PavleNeskovic/HackBelgrade2020/content/blog/build-with-web-services.md

 **Artificial Intelligence/Machine Learning** offers us so many cool things that we could do.
 Here is the list of some services that you will probably find by searching through [Azure](https://azure.microsoft.com/en-us/free/ai/), [Google](https://firebase.google.com/products/ml-kit), [Amazon](https://aws-amplify.github.io/docs/js/predictions), or even [IBM Watson](https://www.ibm.com/watson/products-services) (which is relatively easy to configure, btw):

--   Translating
+- Text translation from one language to another.
--   Converting text to speech
+- Converting text to speech. (robots are sounding more and more like humans)
+- Converting speech to text.
+It's not easy to search and analyze audio, but it's much simpler than
--   Text recognition from image
+- Text recognition from an image.
--   Entities recognition
+- Entities recognition from images and video, like detection of objects, people, landmarks, barcodes, faces, etc.
--   Label real-world objects in real-time
--   Interpretation of text
+- Interpretation of text, extract metadata from text such as entities, keywords, categories, sentiment, emotion, relations, and syntax.
--   Uploading images for automatic training
--   Transcribing text
--   Faces detection
--   Barcode scanning
--   Landmarks recognition
+- Uploading images for automatic training.
+You can have several images of these items, and get a model that can look at them and say (predict) what object each image contains.
--   Relevant (smart) replies to messages generation
+- Relevant (smart) replies to messages generation.
+Smart Reply helps your users respond to messages quickly, and makes it easier to reply to messages on devices with limited input capabilities.
--   Chatbots
+- Chatbots.
+Automate customer service.

 **Interact and analyze social media** by integrating with their APIs or SDKs.
 [LinkedIn](https://www.linkedin.com/developers/), [Instagram](https://developers.facebook.com/products/instagram/), [Facebook](https://developers.facebook.com/), [Twitter](https://developer.twitter.com/), [YouTube](https://developers.google.com/youtube) can give you access to their content.
 Have in mind that social media is very rigorous when it comes to misusing their services.
 You may need to go through a review process of your application in order to use their web services.